NikhilMukraj/spiking-neural-networks/README.md

     - In lattice, return `(f64, Option<HashMap<NeurotransmitterType, f64>>)`, if `receptor_kinetics` is `false`, return `(f64, None)`
   - Old update neurotransmitter function should be removed in favor of this

+- When neurotransmitter refactor done, refactor fitting neurons have the option to only consider the postsynaptic neuron when implementing neurotransmission schemes

+- **Redo obsidian notes with new code**

 - **When neurotransmitter refactor done, move to Hopfield network or lixirnet or Poisson/spike train or FitzHugh-Nagumo**

 - Add $\tau_m$ and $C_m$ to fitting parameters
 - Add option to subtract 70 mV to set resting potential for Hodgkin Huxley model in fitting

 - Have a set of bayesian parameters for ensemble of neurons to use
-- Seperate STDP parameters into STDP parameters and weight initialization parameters
 - Obsidian notes on STDP equations
 - Graph should be able to be inputted into `run_lattice`, run lattice should not return graph as it is being mutated
 - Update code in obsidian when refactor is done, maybe update results